 Processing time for a new document is 10 business days from date the full and complete request in iMIT is submitted.

-NOTE: New Forms I-20 can be sent to students electronically to download, print, and sign to carry as the new original document as per USDHS and USDOS guidance.
+Once your new document is completed, ISO will send the new Forms I-20/DS-2019 to students electronically to download, print, and sign to carry as the new original document as per USDHS and USDOS guidance.

 Travel Requirements by Airlines to Enter the U.S.